Scientific Name

 Adenia plants are summer growers and can be watered and fed regularly if planted in fast-draining soil.
 Let the soil dry between watering if you are in a humid climate.

 Most of your growth will be during the warm season, and the plant will have the most leaves.
-The plant will also grow best with the leaves exposed to bright light but the caudex shaded.
+The plant will also grow best with the leaves exposed to bright light, but the caudex is shaded.

-Their sap is poisonous, and they should be handled with caution, particularly when pruning.
+Their sap is poisonous and should be handled cautiously, particularly when pruning.

 Most cuttings do not produce a caudex, so it is best to propagate by seeds.
 Adenias are either male or female, so one of each is required to produce seeds.